spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/marketplace-merchant-commission-feature-overview.md

 * Product SKU
 * Merchant, like ACME Inc.

-For a commission to be applied to an item, the item needs to fulfilled all the conditions defined for a commission.
+For a commission to be applied to an item or order, the item or order needs to fulfill all the conditions defined for a commission.

 ### Product attribute conditions